How do I form a corporation in New Mexico?

 Step 10: Submit your corporation’s first report

-New Mexico corporations are required to file an initial report within 30 days of forming, and then they are required to file a biennial report every two years.
+New Mexico corporations are required to file an initial report within 30 days of forming, and then they are required to file a New Mexico biennial report every two years.
 The biennial report is due on the 15th day of the third month following the end of your fiscal year.

 To clarify, if your company ends its fiscal year in December, the report is due March 15.
 If your company ends its fiscal year in June, the report is due September 15.